University campus with modern computer science building and graduate students

 Financial Aid and Funding Options

 Master's students have access to various funding options including graduate assistantships, research fellowships, and employer tuition reimbursement programs.
 Many tech companies offer generous education benefits, covering 50-100% of tuition costs for employees pursuing relevant master's degrees.
-Graduate assistantships at research universities typically cover full tuition plus a monthly stipend of $1,500-$3,000 in exchange for teaching or research duties.
+Graduate assistantships at research universities cover full tuition plus a monthly stipend of $1,500-$3,000 in exchange for teaching or research duties.

 Federal financial aid through FAFSA is available for master's students, including subsidized loans up to $20,500 annually.
 Many programs offer merit-based scholarships ranging from $5,000-$25,000 per year.
 Scholarships for women in technology and underrepresented minorities provide additional funding opportunities, with many targeting advanced degree programs specifically.